 The definition of closed forest used in this survey is forest whose tree canopy covers 60% or more of the ground surface, when viewed from above.
-In the case of India the percentage cover used was 40%, since only this measure of canopy cover was available for India's tropical forests.
+In the case of India the percentage cover used was 40%, since data for 60% canopy cover was unavailable for India's tropical forests.